ACT for Yorkshire Ltd - Speech & Language Therapy for adults with neurological conditions

 Privacy Policy

-This privacy policy explains how we store and use the information we collect about you when you employ ACT for Yorkshire Ltd. to provide Independent Speech & Language Therapy.
+This privacy policy explains how the information collected about you is stored and used when you employ ACT for Yorkshire Ltd. to provide Independent Speech & Language Therapy.

-At ACT for Yorkshire Ltd. we have always taken the protection of client data very seriously, and conform with guidelines from both our professional bodies (The Royal College of Speech & Language Therapists and The Health & Care Professions Council) and the UK's independent authority: the Information Commissioners Office.
-The information contained within this privacy policy is a requirement of the new General Data Protection Regulation (GDPR) legislation which replaced the Data Protection Act with effect from 25th May 2018.
+ACT for Yorkshire Ltd. has always taken the protection of client data very seriously and follows guidelines from two professional bodies (The Royal College of Speech & Language Therapists and The The Health & Care Professions Council) and from the UK’s independent authority: the Information Commissioners Office.
+The information contained within this privacy policy is a requirement of the General Data Protection Regulation (GDPR) legislation; which replaced the Data Protection Act with effect from 25th May 2018.

 What is your lawful basis for processing my data?

-ACT for Yorkshire Ltd. process your personal data under the lawful basis of 'legitimate interests' (GDPR Article 6-1-f).
-As with any healthcare provider, when you employ the services of ACT for Yorkshire Ltd., there is an implied understanding that we will not be able to assess and treat you safely and appropriately unless you or others give us the relevant information to do so.
+ACT for Yorkshire Ltd. process your personal data under the lawful basis of ‘legitimate interests’ (GDPR Article 6-1-f).
+As with any healthcare provider, when you employ the services of ACT for Yorkshire Ltd., there is an implied understanding that relevant information is required to assess and treat you safely and appropriately.

-Additional rules; requiring a higher degree of protection apply to the health information we hold about you because this is classed by law as 'special category' data.
-ACT for Yorkshire Ltd. processes your healthcare data under the lawful basis of 'the provision of health or social care or treatment (GDPR Article 9-2-h).
-We are legally permitted to store and use your health data, and communicate this with other professionals involved in your care for health-related purposes (assessment, diagnosis, and treatment), because we are bound by the confidentiality rules of our own professional bodies (The Royal College of Speech & Language Therapists and The Health & Care Professions Council).
+Additional rules that require a higher degree of protection apply to the health information held about you because this is classed by law as ‘special category’ data.
+ACT for Yorkshire Ltd. processes your healthcare data under the lawful basis of ‘the provision of health or social care or treatment’ (GDPR Article 9-2-h).
+We are legally permitted to store and use your health data and communicate this with other professionals involved in your care for health-related purposes (assessment, diagnosis, and treatment) because we are bound by the confidentiality rules of our Professional bodies (The Royal College of Speech & Language Therapists and the The Health & Care Professions Council).

 What data do you collect about me and why?

-ACT for Yorkshire Ltd. will collect a variety of data which helps us assess, diagnose and provide treatment for you.
-Data may be given to us by you or other people and can include the following:
+ACT for Yorkshire Ltd. will collect different data in order to assess, diagnose and provide appropriate treatment for you.
+Data may be given by you or by other people and can include the following:

-(*) Please note that the names and contact details about any family member forms part of the data we hold about you so is treated the same in terms of confidentiality and security.
+(*) Please note that the names and contact details about any family member forms part of the data held about you so is treated the same in terms of confidentiality and security.

-Information may be given to us verbally or in writing by you, your family/carer, your G.P or Medical Consultant, another healthcare professional involved in your care, your employer, your case manager or legal team, your private health insurer, volunteer workers, University staff, SLT students or your NHS Trust.
+Information may be given verbally or in writing by you, your family/carer, your GP or Medical Consultant, another healthcare professional involved in your care, your employer, your case manager or legal team, your private health insurer, volunteer workers, University staff, SLT students or your NHS Trust.

 Where is my data kept?

-Most of your data will be kept in your main clinical file but data about you may also be kept in the following places:
+Most of your data will be kept in your main clinical file but data may also be kept in the following places:

 How is my data secured?

-ACT for Yorkshire Ltd. take the security of your data very seriously and employ a series of measures to prevent theft, loss, damage or unauthorised access.
+ACT for Yorkshire Ltd. uses a series of measures to prevent theft, loss, damage or unauthorised access.
 These measures are checked regularly.
 All data is stored securely in locked filing cabinets when not in in use.
 When it is necessary to transport data about you (e.g. bringing your file to your clinic appointments), this will be kept with the therapist at all times.
-Wherever possible, we anonymise data using initials only to identify you.
+Wherever possible, data is anonymised using initials only to identify you.
 I-Pads and phones are pin protected.
-Laptops are password protected, data is encrypted as an additional security measure, and we use anti-virus software to protect data from cyber-attack.
+Laptops are password protected, data is encrypted as an additional security measure, and anti-virus software used to protect data from cyber-attack.

 Who has access to my data?